-For more information on the Hatch Act or DoD Directive 1344.10, personnel should contact DLA's Office of General Counsel.
+For more information on the Hatch Act or DoD Directive 1344.10, personnel should contact their local legal or Staff Judge Advocate (SJA) office.

 General guidance on the Hatch Act can be found at the U.S. Office of Special Counsel website - www.osc.gov.